An overview of the management team at ESRC.

-Deputy Director - Research and International: Jeremy Neathey
+- Director of Strategy - Jeremy Neathey

 Teams and strategic leads

-The Economic Performance and Environment team leads the development and commissioning of new research in the fields of economics and finance, management and business studies, productivity, climate change, environmental planning and sustainability, energy, transport and infrastructure.
-We work in collaboration and partnership with a wide range of external stakeholders and other research funders to maximise the impact of our investments.
+The Environment team leads the ESRC’s research commissioning, development and management activities for areas including climate change, environmental planning and sustainability, energy, transport and infrastructure.
+We work in collaboration and partnership with a wide range of other research funders and external stakeholders, both in the UK and internationally.

 The Health and Human Behaviour team develops, commissions and manages research and KE activities in the areas of health, ageing, behaviour, wellbeing, education, and linguistics and processes standard grant applications in the disciplines of psychology, demography, education and linguistics.

-- International Development - strategic lead: Pam Mason
+- International Development - Strategic Lead: Pam Mason

 The International Development team supports research and research related activities relevant to international development.
 It manages a large portfolio of collaborative programmes with the Department for International Development and other research councils.
 It also manages the disciplines of area and development studies and social anthropology.

-- International Strategy - strategic lead: Lewis Preece
+- International Strategy - Strategic Lead: Lewis Preece